Personal Health and Safety

 Testing and Tracing

 - The university has an infrastructure in place for COVID-19 testing and tracing of members of the UIC community.
-The protocols are being put in place and will be announced soon.

 Hygiene and Illness Prevention